Fort Perch Rock

-Fort Perch Rock is a former defence installation situated at the mouth of Liverpool Bay in New Brighton.
-Built in the 1820s to defend the Port of Liverpool, its function has changed from defensive, to tourist attraction and museum.
-It has been used as a venue for musical concerts and has been listed as a Grade II* Listed Building.
-The Fort's cafe "The Mess" is open daily from 9am.
-A new World War 2 escape room concept "Escape The Fort" runs within the fort.
+Fort Perch Rock is a former defence installation situated at the mouth of Liverpool Bay in New Brighton, Merseyside, England.
+Built in the 1820s to defend the Port of Liverpool, it is now a tourist attraction and museum.
+It has been used as a venue for musical concerts and is a Grade II* listed building.
+The fort's cafe "The Mess" is open daily from 9 a.m.
+A World War 2 escape room concept "Escape the Fort" runs within the fort.

 History

 Fort Perch Rock is a coastal defence battery built between 1825 and 1829, with the foundation stone being laid in 1826.
 It was built to protect the Port of Liverpool and proposed as a fortified lighthouse to replace the old Perch Rock Light; however, a separate lighthouse was built.
 The fort was built on an area known as Black Rock, and was cut off at high tide.
 However, coastal reclamation has made it fully accessible.